Redocly/redocly-cli/docs/rules/async/channels-kebab-case.md

 The syntax for how the channels are described changed with the AsyncAPI 3.0 release.

-If you still AsyncAPI 2.6, this rule works, and checks the channel address used as the key of the `channels` object.
+This rule also works with AsyncAPI 2.6 and checks the channel address used as the key of the `channels` object.
 For example, the rule would catch this example where `transactions/ticketSales` is used as a channel name:

 ```yaml